Prof. Sir David F. Hendry

 Co-Director of Economic Modelling

-Professor Hendry investigates the theory and practice of econometric modelling and forecasting in a non-stationary and evolving world, where the model differs from the economy.
+Professor Hendry investigates the theory and practice of econometric modelling and forecasting in a non-stationary and evolving world.
 When the processes being modelled are not time invariant, many of the famous theorems of both macroeconomic analysis and forecasting no longer hold.
-Conditional expectations cease to be unbiased predictors, and the mathematical basis of inter-temporal derivations fails, making dynamic stochastic general equilibrium (DSGE) models inherently non-constant and non-structural—failing when they are most needed.
-A generalized taxonomy of forecast errors also reveals the central role of unanticipated location shifts in forecast failure, and helps explain the outcomes of forecasting competitions.
-Surprisingly, other potential sources of forecast failure seem less relevant.
+Conditional expectations cease to be unbiased predictors, and the mathematical basis of inter-temporal derivations fails, so dynamic stochastic general equilibrium (DSGE) models are inherently non-structural.
+A generalized taxonomy of forecast errors reveals the central role of unanticipated location shifts in forecast failure.
 Co-breaking, corrections to reduce forecast-error biases, and model transformations all help robustify forecasts in the face of location shifts.
-Fortunately, although model selection poses great difficulties, our recent research has revealed high success rates, and allows operational studies of alternative strategies.
-Automatic model selection algorithms can handle multiple shifts, embed theory insights, and avoid mis-specified models from omitting substantively relevant effects which would otherwise distort inference.
+Although model selection poses great difficulties, our research has revealed high success rates in operational studies of selection strategies.
+Automatic model selection algorithms can handle multiple shifts, embed theory insights, and avoid models omitting substantive relevant effects.
 Autometrics offers a viable approach to tackling more candidate variables than observations while controlling spurious significance.
+These tools are equally applicable to empirical modelling of climate change as it is driven by economic activity.